Guitar lesson 2 – Guitar fret-board notes

 We will illustrate these notes and their placement on the Low E string.
 Look at the fret-board below and notice the 6 notes to the left of the guitar fret-board.
 These 6 notes, represent the 6 strings used on the guitar.
 These 6 strings, when in tune, will be the Low E string, A string, D string, G string, B string and the high E string.

-If you were to fret, or push down on the Low E string at the first fret, you would be playing the F note, look below and find that F note on the first fret.
+If you were to fret, or push down on the Low E string at the first fret, you would be playing the F note, look above and find that F note on the first fret.
 The next note, on the Low E string, 2nd fret is the F# note.
 This is the (sharp symbol #).
-To get a sharp note, we would move 1/2 step above the previous note.
-1/2 step on the guitar, would be 1 fret.
+To get a sharp note, we would move 1/2 step above the previous note, 1/2 step on the guitar, would be 1 fret.
 The E note will never be sharp.
 Look below and notice there is no E# note.

 As we move along the Low E string, we reach the G note.
 Look above and find the G note at the 3rd fret.
 As we move up 1/2 step, or 1 fret on the low E string, we will reach the G# note, 4th fret.
 Find that G# note.